Alirezamirfakhraeii/Alirezamirfakhraeii/README.md

 ## 🚀 About Me
 - 💻 Backend-focused Full Stack Developer
-- ⚙️ متخصص در طراحی و توسعه سیستم‌های مقیاس‌پذیر
+- ⚙️ Experienced in designing and developing scalable, production-grade systems
-- 🔌 Experienced in API development & system integration
+- 🔌 Strong background in RESTful API design and complex system integrations
-- 🌍 علاقه‌مند به معماری نرم‌افزار و سیستم‌های توزیع‌شده
+- 🌍 Passionate about software architecture and distributed systems
-- 🧠 تمرکز روی performance، clean code و automation
+- 🧠 Focused on performance optimization, clean code, and automation

----

 ## 🛠 Tech Stack